zikula/core/src/docs/Traits/WhereFromFilterTrait.md

 # WhereFromFilterTrait

-The trait implemented by `\Zikula\Core\Doctrine\WhereFromFilterTrait` adds the following methods to your class:
+The trait implemented by `\Zikula\Bundle\CoreBundle\Doctrine\WhereFromFilterTrait` adds the following methods to your class:

 - `whereFromFilter(QueryBuilder $qb, array $filter, $exprType = 'and')`